nordugrid/arc/src/services/a-rex/lrms/README.lrms.rst

 Backends behaviour with no memory enforcement limit:
   * boinc - set to hardcoded 2GB
   * condor - no enforcement
-  * dgbridge - no memory handling at all
   * form - no memory handling at all
   * ll - no enforcement
   * lsf - no enforcement